typst/typst/tests/typ/text/emph-strong.typ

 // Inside of a word it's a normal underscore or star. hello_world Nutzer*innen

-// Can contain paragraph in child template.
+// Can contain paragraph in nested content block.
 _Still [

 ] emphasized._